akialbz/Kagami/README.md

 ## Citation

-If you use Kagami, SLB or MOCA in a publication, we would appreciate citations: (coming soon)
+If you use Kagami, ACS or MOCHA in a publication, we would appreciate citations: (coming soon)

 <img src="https://i.imgur.com/p3207Et.png" alt="Kagami is part of Albert's scientific toolbox." width="100"/>